Toolchain installation on macOS

 $ xcode-select --install

 This guide makes extensive usage of homebrew.
 If you don’t already have it, install it:

 Using homebrew, install a bunch of helper tools, such as git, srecord, doxygen (to build the API documentation), mosquitto (to test Contiki-NG’s MQTT functionality), tuntap (for tunslip and to run native examples with networking), rlwrap (for shell history), python (python 3 for running scripts and pip).

-$ brew install git srecord doxygen uncrustify ant mosquitto wget libmagic rlwrap python $ brew tap caskroom/cask $ brew cask install tuntap
+$ brew install git git-lfs srecord doxygen uncrustify ant mosquitto wget libmagic rlwrap python make gawk $ brew tap caskroom/cask $ brew cask install tuntap

 Install some python packages

-Those are used/needed by some of the Contiki-NG python scripts.
+Those are used/needed by some Contiki-NG Python scripts.

 $ pip install intelhex pyserial python-magic